Harford Performance Center Indoor Soccer Rules

 If the ball hits the netting directly above the field, the ball is placed in play on the field directly beneath where it struck the netting.
 This results in an indirect kick.

 If a team A is down players at the start of a game and the coach for Team A wants to use a player from another Indoor soccer team, the coach must get the permission of the opposing coach.
 If that coach says NO! it’s NO !
+The use of a player from another roster will be an immediate forfeit, but the game can still be played.
 All substitutions must follow the gender/age/travel limitations governing team selection.
 Someone not registered with the Indoor Soccer program may NEVER play as a substitute (or otherwise).
+GUEST PLAYERS ARE NOT PERMITTED IN the YOUTH DIVISIONS.

 Hands on boards: